 What should candidates look for in a training program?
 And what unique qualities do you think candidates would find in your program?

-What is your favorite class you teach and why?
+What has been your favorite production and why?

 What are your favorite things to do off-campus in your free time?